 Drake and Giannis took advantage of the hype, turning one phrase from one of his lesser-discussed songs into an addition to his clothing shop.
 The pair collaborated on a shirt with “I Need a Freak” printed across a Nike logo.
 The shirt also includes “Certified Lover Boy” in smaller print near the bottom.

-Milwaukee fans likely still have a distaste for the music sensation to this day.
+The Canadian rapper likely won’t win a popularity contest with Milwaukee fans.
 But it makes it much more difficult to hate him when he’s working alongside your franchise’s centerpiece and all-time great.
 The teams haven’t faced in the playoff again since Toronto’s entertaining six-game victory over the Bucks in 2019, so it’s also possible tensions have died down in recent years.